amcanella/nistAutoSearch/README.md

 ### Additional

 - Only in case of error.
-This should be done automatically when downloading the program, however if it is not, the MS Search user guide suggests that:
+The location of MS Search should be automatically written in Windows' system directory when downloading the program.
+However if it is not, the MS Search user guide suggests that:

 " It may be necessary to determine the location of the NIST MS Search Program files and the location of the NIST MS Search working directory.
 These may be found in the [NISTMS] section of the WIN.INI file located in the %windir% directory.
 Below is a typical example of this section, you must write your own: